Anox-Leo/Game4You/README.md

 ## Usage

-1. Open the project on Android Studio
+1. Open the project in Android Studio
 2. Connect an Android smartphone to your computer
 3. Build the application, it will automatically install it.